Trout Stamp Cost in California: None Required in 2026

 If you search for “trout stamp cost in California,” you’ll see a lot of conflicting answers.
 Some sites claim you must buy an extra stamp to fish for trout, with prices all over the place.
 In reality, California does not sell or require its own trout stamp.
 Here’s what you actually need—and when a trout stamp can still matter near California.

-As of 2025, California does not require a separate trout stamp to fish for trout.
+As of 2026, California does not require a separate trout stamp to fish for trout.
 Anglers age 16+ need only a valid 365‑day or short‑term sport fishing license, plus any required report cards for species like steelhead.
-A $10 trout stamp applies only if you use a Nevada license in certain shared waters.
+Nevada no longer requires a separate trout stamp either when you use a Nevada license in shared waters.

 Key takeaways

-- Nevada’s $10 trout stamp matters only if you fish on a Nevada license in shared waters like Lake Tahoe or Topaz Lake.
+• Nevada no longer requires a separate trout stamp; your Nevada fishing license covers trout fishing in shared waters like Lake Tahoe or Topaz Lake.

 What anglers mean by a “trout stamp”

 Many anglers use “trout stamp” as a catch‑all term for any extra trout fee or validation.
-Several states do sell trout stamps or trout permits, and Nevada law sets a $10 fee for its state trout stamp.
+Several states do sell trout stamps or trout permits.
 In California regulations, though, “trout stamp” appears only when the rules discuss Nevada’s requirements on shared border waters.

 If you hold a California sport fishing license, there is no extra trout stamp to buy.
 California manages trout fishing through size and bag limits, special‑regulation waters, and species‑specific report cards—not through a trout‑only stamp.